Seattle is a wonderful vacation spot. Here’s how to spend a weekend exploring this Puget Sound gem

 Starting your day at the original Starbucks will put you right next to the Pike Place Market, another one of the city’s best attractions.
 During the summer, weekdays in the morning are the best times to visit, so walk over after finishing breakfast.
 This vibrant outdoor market is over 100 years old, and it boasts 500 produce and craft vendors in its several levels.
 On the outdoor level, pick out a bouquet of seasonal flowers and sample enough produce to tide you over until lunch.
 Watch the Pike Place Fish Market fishmongers sling fresh tuna, salmon, halibut, and swordfish over the heads of onlookers.
 Before you leave the market, get a photo with Rachel the Piggybank, and, if you’re not too weirded out, add a piece of gum to the Gum Wall.

 When you’ve finished exploring the market, catch a bus up to Capitol Hill for the afternoon.
-It’s funky neighborhood that’s great for shopping and has a ton of fresh eateries.
+It’s a funky neighborhood that’s great for shopping and has a ton of fresh eateries.
 Once the samples from the Pike Place Market have stopped keeping you full, you can stop in to Tacos Chukis for lunch.
 The authentic Mexican food is filling and won’t break the bank either.
-Afterwards, you can wander the rainbow-striped crosswalks while you pop into all the vintage and thrift shops your heart desires.
+Afterward, you can wander the rainbow-striped crosswalks while you pop into all the vintage and thrift shops your heart desires.
 Be sure to drop in the multi-level Elliott Bay Book Company and page through their selection of new and bargain books.

 For dinner, grab a classic burger, fries, and shake from Dick’s Drive-In on Broadway Avenue.
 Dick’s is a Seattle staple, and the Capitol Hill location has been in operation since 1954.
 Macklemore even filmed one of his music videos at this location, so it’s just about as Seattle as you can get.